 Unlimited access to online lessons and certification courses.

 Generous company contributions and financial planning tools.

 Generous funding for hundreds of accredited colleges and universities (up to $25,000 per year for many programs; up to 100% for eligible STEM studies).

 Up to $10,000 in donations and volunteer matching per year.

 Senior Power Systems Engineer

-Boeing is seeking a Senior Power Systems Engineer to work in the Seal Beach, CA location.
-The successful Senior Power Systems Engineer (Level 5) will lead satellite power subsystem non-recurring and recurring/sustaining efforts and activities including systems engineering of power system elements and capabilities.
+The Boeing Company is seeking a Senior Power Systems Engineer (Level 5) to work in the Seal Beach, CA location.
+The Senior Power Systems Engineer will lead satellite power subsystem non-recurring and recurring/sustaining efforts and activities including systems engineering of power system elements and capabilities.
 Boeing's Space and Launch Division manages the company's major commercial and government satellite and ground programs for communications, national defense and other missions.